jimjonesbr/nominatim_fdw/README.md

 ### [CREATE SERVER](https://github.com/jimjonesbr/nominatim_fdw/blob/master/README.md#create_server)

-The SQL command [CREATE SERVER](https://www.postgresql.org/docs/current/sql-createserver.html) defines a new foreign server.
+The SQL command [CREATE SERVER](https://www.postgresql.org/docs/current/sql-createserver.html) defines a new foreign server, which in this case means a Nominatim server.
 The user who defines the server becomes its owner.
 A `SERVER` requires an `url`, so that `nominatim_fdw` knows where to sent the requests.

 The following example creates a `SERVER` that connects to the [OpenStreetMap Nominatim Server](https://nominatim.openstreetmap.org):